 It is gratifying that the issues of health maintenance and disease prevention are now being publicly debated, with high level political engagement.
 Prevention is moving to the heart of NHS strategic planning.

-Previously concerns about voter reaction has limited discussion.
-Studies however, have shown that the public are willing to consider and support change, even if it involves increase in taxation, providing that it leads to visible investment and improvement in healthcare.
+Previously concerns about voter reaction have limited discussion.
+However, studies have shown that the public are willing to consider and support change, even if it involves increase in taxation, providing that it leads to visible investment and improvement in healthcare.

-It is not, however, as simple as it might seem.
+However, it is not as simple as it might seem.
 Ill health is not just the result of bad genes or bad choices, but also of bad environment.
 Government resources will need to be directed towards improving transport, housing, education, work place and urban planning, as well as air quality.
 Furthermore, more money allocated to prevention, will not automatically unburden front line services.
-A new ‘deal’ between health care providers and the public is needed.
-The Government and health professionals must partner, to deliver evidence-based guidance on health and fund and deliver a top-class ‘disease care system’ if and when it is needed by patients.
+A new ‘deal’ between healthcare providers and the public is needed.
+The Government and health professionals must partner to deliver evidence-based guidance on health, and fund and deliver a top-class ‘disease care system’ if and when it is needed by patients.
 At the same time, the public should view their health as their most valuable asset and adopt behaviours to maintain it.